Skip to content

 It has all the features of ScalarAssembler plus more, like:

-The first one returns a vector without considering the boundary conditions.
-The remaining, as the name suggests, returns a full vector or a reduced vector considering boundary conditions.
+The Enum DBCOption dictates how the Dirichlet boundary conditions should be applied The DBCOption::Raw returns a vector without considering the boundary conditions.
+The DBCOption::Full option returns a full vector, where zeros are written for the fixed degrees of freedom and DBCOption::Reduced returns reduced vector removing the fixed degrees of freedom.
+The second function can be used if the assembler is bound to specific fe requirements and affordances.
 They work in the same way as the scalar assembly functions of ScalarAssembler.
 The available FE requirements are explained on the FE requirements page.

 Flat sparse assembler